anikiyusuf/BlogAppREADME/README.md

-The models folder contains the blogmodel file and usermodel file.
+The models folder contains the blogModel file and userModel file.
 Where i created  their  Schemas and exported them to the controller folder.
-The blogmodel Schema contains  the blog title , description , author, state[draft or publish], read count, and reading time.
+The blogModel Schema contains  the blog title , description , author, state[draft or publish], read count, and reading time.

 The Controllers folder contains the blogController file and userController file .
 Where i imported the models files to .
 I created the CRUD method in the controller file.